Gazzini/docs/projects/fitness/advice/meals/bacon/index.md

 ## 4) Pull out 1/2 pack whenever you need bacon (works great for a family of 4)

 ![A stove, with a pan of small sizzling bacon strips](cooking.jpeg)

+## Advantages

+* It's _so_ easy to pull out of the bag, and doesn't pull or stretch.
+* You only touch raw meat with 1 hand.
+* The half-strips actually fit in the pan.

+🎉